Puppy Linux

 Puppy Linux is a family of light-weight Linux distributions that focus on ease of use and minimal memory footprint.
-The entire system can be run from random-access memory (RAM) with current versions generally taking up about 600 MB (64-bit), 300 MB (32-bit), allowing the boot medium to be removed after the operating system has started.
+The entire system can be run from random-access memory (RAM), with current versions generally requiring 300 MB (32-bit) to 600 MB (64-bit) of memory, allowing the boot medium to be removed after the operating system has started.
 Applications such as AbiWord, Gnumeric and MPlayer are included, along with a choice of lightweight web browsers and a utility for downloading other packages.
 The distribution was originally developed by Barry Kauler and other members of the community, until Kauler retired in 2013.
 The tool Woof can build a Puppy Linux distribution from the binary packages of other Linux distributions.

 History

-Barry Kauler started Puppy Linux in response to a trend of other distributions becoming stricter on system requirements over time.
-His own distribution, with an emphasis on speed and efficiency and being lightweight, started from "Boot disk HOWTO" and gradually included components file-by-file until Puppy Linux was completed.
-Puppy Linux was initially based on Vector Linux but then became a fully independent distribution.
+In response to a trend of other distributions becoming stricter on system requirements, Barry Kauler started his own distribution with an emphasis on being efficient, fast and lightweight.
+The development of Puppy Linux used "Linux Bootdisk HOWTO" as base until Puppy 0.1 was complete.
+Puppy Linux was initially based on Vector Linux but then became a fully independent family of distributions.